August 2019 Courses will be announced soon!

 How much will it cost?

-The overall course fee is £1000.
-A deposit of £250 is required upon acceptance of the course with the remainder of the balance payable in advance of the course starting.
+The overall course fee is £1250.
+A deposit of £250 is required upon acceptance of the course within 48 hours.
+The remainder of the balance payable in advance of the course starting.
 PLEASE NOTE: Payment plans are available on request.

 Need to know more?